zansangeeth/NewsApp/README.md

 Sangeeth Amirthanathan

-**XYZ Rest** is an native android app user view, read and add to favourite the news.
+**News-App** is an native android app user view, read and add to favourite the news.

 Time spent: **3** days spent in total